Quantum Markovian master equations: resonance theory shows validity for all time scales: Mechanism of the resonance theory

 \subsection{Representation of the dynamics}

 The Heisenberg evolution of a system observable $X$ is

 where $H$ is the interacting system-reservoir Hamiltonian \eqref{1}.
 Let $\omega_0$ be an (initial) system-reservoir state, with purification $\Psi_0\in{\mathcal H}_{\rm ref}$.
 The vector $\Psi_0$ can be approximated arbitrarily well by $B'\Omega_{\s\r,\beta,\lambda}$ for a suitable $B'$ commuting with all observables.
+This follows from the separability property of the state $\Omega_{\s\r,\beta,\lambda}$, as explained before \eqref{42}.
 Since the full dynamics is unitary, this approximation is uniform in time.
 We will hence assume without loss of generality that